EiriniTzan/presentation1/slides.md

 ---

-# Why this paper matters?
+# Why this paper matters
 - Clarifies terminology in the field
-- Categorizes a wide range of methods
+- Categorizes 40+ methods
-- Helps design robust ML systems in real-world (non-stationary) settings
+- Helps design robust ML systems in real-world settings

+---

+# Summary of Findings
+- Tests methods on simulated/real-world datasets
+- Most evaluated on sudden/gradual drift
+- Results vary by drift type & classifier
+- Emphasizes need for consistent evaluation

 ---